bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 The diagram represents two types of processing:

 - for a stateless mode of processing (the left schema).
 The module does not have a state that means it does not aggregate the incoming data via state mechanism.
-On each checkpoint the data are sent to the Output module.
+On each checkpoint the data are sent further in the pipeline.

 - for a statefull mode of processing (the right schema).
 For stateful processing the state is saved at the same moment the checkpoint is performed.
-Regular module gets data from Input module element by element and aggregate it via state mechanism.
-On each checkpoint all aggregated data will be sent to Output module and the state will be cleared.
+Regular module gets data element by element and aggregate it via state mechanism.
+On each checkpoint all aggregated data will be sent further in the pipeline and the state will be cleared.

 Once a module is launched the ‘onInit’ method performs some preparations for the module, for example initializes some auxiliary variables, or checks the state variables on existence.
 Then a new message is received.
 The incoming data are ingested via T-streams or Apache Kafka.
 The messages are processed by two methods appropriate for T-streams or Apache Kafka messages.